 Mr. Farooq Sobhan

-Ambassador Farooq Sobhan is the President and CEO of the Bangladesh Enterprise Institute (BEI) which was established in October 2000.
-BEI is an independent research institute committed to the development of the private sector in Bangladesh and which is involved in a variety of research projects relating to the improvement of the investment climate in Bangladesh, the development of the SME sector, Public-Private partnerships, regional cooperation in South Asia, Indo-Bangladesh relations, Sino-Bangladesh relations, and also work on Counter Terrorism, Countering Violent Extremism and Counter Radicalization in Bangladesh.
-BEI also serves as a regular platform for dialogue between the government and the private sector on various policy issues of concern to the private sector.
+Ambassador Farooq Sobhan is currently the Distinguished Fellow & Board Member of the Bangladesh Enterprise Institute (BEI) which was established in October 2000.
+BEI is an independent research institute committed to the development of the private sector in Bangladesh and which is involved in a variety of research projects relating to the improvement of the investment climate in Bangladesh, regional cooperation in South Asia, Indo-Bangladesh relations, Sino-Bangladesh relations, and also work on Counter Terrorism, Countering Violent Extremism and Counter Radicalization in Bangladesh.
+BEI under his leadership has played a leading role in strengthening Corporate Governance in Bangladesh.

 Ambassador Sobhan served as Chairman of the Group of 77 at the UN 1982-1983, and was Chairman, UN Commission on TNCs 1991-1992.
-He is a member of the Board of Governors of the South Asia Centre for Policy Studies (SACEPS), based in Kathmandu and was Co-Chairman of the Coalition for South Asian Co- operation (CASAC) from 1994-2001.
+He is a member of the Board of Governors of the South Asia Centre for Policy Studies (SACEPS), based in New Delhi and was Co-Chairman of the Coalition for South Asian Co- operation (CASAC) from 1994-2001.
 He was a visiting professor at the Elliott School for International Affairs at George Washington University in 2003, where he taught a post graduate course on South Asia.
 He is the Chairman of the Board of Trustees of the independent Centre for Corporate Social Responsibility (CSR), established in Dhaka in September 2007.
-He is the Chairman of an Advisory Committee on Counter Terrorism established in 2006, which includes senior officials of the government.
+He played a pivotal role in the establishment of the SME Foundation and served on its Board during the period 2008-9.

-Ambassador Sobhan has been a key-note speaker on various aspects of private sector development at conferences organised by the World Bank, IFC and DFID.
+Ambassador Sobhan has been a key-note speaker during the past twenty years at various international conferences.
 He has over the years served on a number of international panels and advisory committees.
-He is currently a Member of the International Advisory Committee of the Asia Society in the U.S., the Round Table in the U.K. He also served from 2008-2011 as a Member of the International Commission on Migration and Development, a Board Member of the South Asian Center for Policy Studies and a member of the Commonwealth Policy Studies Unit in the U.K. He is a Patron of the Ramphal Centre in London.
+He is currently a Member of the International Advisory Committee of the Asia Society in the U.S. and the Round Table in the U.K. He also served from 2008-2011 as a Member of the International Commission on Migration and Development.
+He is a Patron of the Ramphal Centre in London.
 He chaired the Task Force established by the Asia Foundation in 2004 on “The US Role in South Asia”.
 He was invited to speak at the White House Summit meeting on CVE held in February 2015.
 Ambassador Sobhan has written extensively on international relations and Bangladesh’s foreign relations.